 Please note: This exhibit is no longer on display.
 The Main House and all historic structures are currently closed for restoration.
 Please enjoy the educational video below.
 We will be happy to provide more information about this past exhibit and the current restoration.
 Contact us at firstname.lastname@example.org.

 In 1917, Henry Ford and his son Edsel designed and launched the Model F tractor.
-To celebrate its 100th Anniversary, we have an exhibit in the historic Garage at Henry’s Fair Lane estate.
+To celebrate the Fordson’s 100th birthday, we designed an exhibit in the historic Garage at Henry and Clara’s Fair Lane Estate.

-The exhibit features two 1920 Fordson Tractors, including one that has been fully restored.
-In addition, you can see other historic vehicles, videos, photographs and artifacts, telling the story of this fascinating piece of history.
+The exhibit featured two 1920 Fordson Tractors, including one that has been fully restored, as well as other historic vehicles, videos, photographs and artifacts, telling the story of this fascinating piece of history.